6 Best Compost Bags To Use At Home

 I would recommend pretty much any other bag I’ve covered today before I’d recommend these.
 Beggars can’t be choosers, though — and these are still far better than plastic bags.
 If you’re unable to get any of the others, these will work for you.

 Simply stated, a compost bin liner or bag is used to line your countertop compost bin.

 But not all are created equal.
-For instance, you wouldn’t want to use normal plastic bags, as these don’t decompose.
+For instance, you wouldn’t want to use normal plastic bags for food storage, as these don’t decompose.
 They’ll need to be thrown away.

 While some bins have inner liner pails, not all do.
 And if you’re squeamish about decomposing veggies, you won’t want to scrape out the inside of your bin.